 To know more, read this: The State of the Indian Software Industry

-Maybe parents also spend so much to cover their guilt of not being able to spend times with their kids or as payment to keep kids out of their hair.
+Maybe parents also spend so much to cover their guilt of being unable to spend time with their kids, or as payment to keep kids out of their hair.
 And since they have already kept IIT/USA as the target for their kids to reach, they have to be taught in western ways, and expensive=more quality, right?
-And most of these "IT people" all consider themselves European/Western in thought, talk, and deed and spare no effort to establish their "westernness" by rejecting anything they think the "average Indian does, like paying fixed prices.
-To conform to modern ways, you have to pay as per "market dynamics" like any developed economy, no matter what the amount is, like cool app cabs and airline ticket prices.
+And most of these “IT people” all consider themselves European/Western in thought, talk, and deed and spare no effort to establish their “westernness” by rejecting anything they think the “average Indian does, like paying fixed prices.
+To conform to modern ways, you have to pay as per “market dynamics” like any developed economy, no matter what the amount is, like cool app cabs and airline ticket prices.
 They probably would faint if they were told that in reality, European schools are completely free, tax-payer funded and a Universe better than these wank schools.
-And of course, the racist pricks that the average "educated" middle class Indian is, they obviously want their kids to be surrounded by their "own kind".
+And of course, the racist pricks that the average “educated” middle class Indian is, they obviously want their kids to be surrounded by their “own kind”.tweet

 To make all this happen, they overwork, forget about living life, live hand-to-mouth or even starve themselves for all those bragworthy shiny bits, forgetting about their lives and its pleasures.
 Yes, they are the Urban Poor, family edition.
 So, for many people the “Hey I pay 2 lakhs for my kid school, how much do you pay?” gives them much more pleasure than an orgasm, worth all the #urbanpoor they are.
 Makes sense?
 No, it does not.